ErikaDebelis/programming-language-suggester/README.md

 ## Description

-_a site utilizing HTML, CSS, Javascript, and Markdown._
+_a demostration site utilizing HTML, CSS, Javascript, and Markdown. specific focus on branching and radio buttons in JQuery_

 ## Technologies Used: